Bachelor of Science in Education with Major in Middle Level Education

 IV.
 Subject Matter Areas of Concentration: English, Mathematics, Science, and Social Studies.

-Requires 24 credits in each area of concentration: see the middle level adviser for required coursework.
+Requires 24 credits in each area of concentration: see your academic advisor for required coursework.

 *These requirements may be impacted by changes at the federal and state level.